pforret/gandi_deploy/README.md

 gdeploy.sh [init|commit|push|deploy|all|login|serve|domains]

-* **init** : initialize the Gandi Paas settings - will get all server/domain/git/remote info for use with the other commands - to update it, just run it again
+* **init** : will get all server/domain/git/remote info for use with the other commands - to update it, just run it again

-    deployment

 * **commit** : git commit all local changes